RobinkumarJ246/knob/readme.md

+# 🎛️ KnobX
-# Retrofitting Smart Knob for Cooktops
+## Retrofitting Smart Knob for Cooktops

 ## 🌟 Overview
 Elevate your cooking experience with the **Retrofitting Smart Knob**, a revolutionary solution designed to enhance safety, precision, and convenience for traditional cooktops.
 This smart knob integrates seamlessly with a mobile app built on **React Native (Expo SDK 51)** and leverages **MQTT** for local communication, ensuring functionality even in offline mode.